u-boot/u-boot/tools/buildman/buildman.rst

 first commit for each board.
 This reduces the amount of work 'make' does, and hence speeds up the build.
 To force use of 'make mrproper', use -the -m flag.
 This flag will slow down any buildman invocation, since it increases the amount of work done on any build.
+An alternative is to use the --fallback-mrproper flag, which retries the build with 'make mrproper' only after a build failure.

 One possible application of buildman is as part of a continual edit, build, edit, build, ... cycle; repeatedly applying buildman to the same change or